guiwitz/neubias_academy_biapy/README.md

 # NEUBIAS Academy @HOME: Interactive Bioimage Analysis with Python and Jupyter

 This course is an introduction to bioimage processing with Python and Jupyter.
 It is composed of a series of Jupyter notebooks that can be simply [read](https://nbviewer.jupyter.org/github/guiwitz/neubias_academy_biapy/tree/master/) or run interactively using either the [binder](#On-Binder) service, the [Google Colab](#On-Colab) service or via a [local installation](#Local-installation).
 The course covers basics, such as handling images as Numpy arrays, as well as a few more advanced topics such as tracking, registration etc. While some content presents fundamental concepts in image processing, this is *NOT* an image processing course.
-The goal of this cours is to give people with image processing background (e.g. in Fiji) the opportunity to discover how image processing is done in the Python world.
+The goal of this course is to give people with image processing background (e.g. in Fiji) the opportunity to discover how image processing is done in the Python world.
 In particular this course is not *exhaustive* as it only covers *selected* topics.

 ## Static notebooks